coil-kt/coil/coil-compose-singleton/README.md

 The integration also adds a pseudo-[`CompositionLocal`](https://developer.android.com/reference/kotlin/androidx/compose/runtime/CompositionLocal) for getting/setting the `ImageLoader` for a composable.

-Most apps will only use it to get the singleton `ImageLoader`, but this enables setting local `ImageLoader` instances (for a specific screen, for example) if necessary.
+Most apps will only use `LocalImageLoader` to get the singleton `ImageLoader`, but it also enables setting local `ImageLoader` instances (for a specific screen, for example) if necessary.

 ```kotlin
 // Get